Pattern for Evolvable Service Specifications (PESS)

 Figure 1 :Refinement of complex operations like enter_visitor() of the service Visitor [Registration] (service illustrated by the component at the left) using underlying service components

-The traceability between a complex operation and its corresponding nested service component -that refines this operation- is ensured by naming conventions.
+Traceability between a complex operation and its corresponding nested service component -that refines this operation- is ensured by naming conventions.
 For instance, the operation enter_visitor() of Visitor [Registration] is refined by contextual operations of Visitor[entry] that are orchestrated by their controler operation enter_visitor().

-By applying this pattern, the wrapping process of a complex operation of a base service to interfaces provided by available components is realised without any modification on this operation.
-This permits analysts to keep business knowledge provided by business experts and to capitalise on such business invariants independently of technical artefacts.
-Another advantage offered by this pattern is that components of the server system (like legacy systems) that provide their interfaces are not altered after the wrapping process.
+By applying this pattern, a complex operation of a service can be wrapped to interfaces provided by available components without alteration on this operation.
+This allows analysts to keep business knowledge provided by business experts and to capitalize on such business invariants independently of technical artifacts.

 Contextual operations of such underlying services are obtained by considering operations available within provided interfaces that may be used to realise enter visitor() and notify visitor() of the base service Visitor [Registration].